Alfred Hitchcock Collectors Guide: The Farmer’s Wife (1928)

 This rural romantic comedy is basically about, well, the titular farmer’s search for his titular wife.
 I dislike spoilers intensely, but various publicity materials make it quite clear she was right under his nose all along.
 Don’t worry though: here it’s the journey that counts, not the destination.
 The film starts off in very sombre mood but gradually descends into uproarious farce, before reaching the inevitable conclusion.
 It was based on a long-running 1916 play of the same name (FadedPage), which prolific but possibly perverse author Eden Phillpotts spun off from the setting of his own 1913 novel, Widecombe Fair (Internet Archive).
 The novel was in turn based on a popular, eponymous folk song.

 After many years touring the provinces, the play premièred in London in 1924, when it likely first showed up on Hitch’s radar.
 Screenplay co-writer Eliot Stannard simultaneously penned a separate screenplay, based directly on the novel.
 This was filmed and released later the same year, as Widecombe Fair.
-Thankfully, most of that film’s original negative survives, along with various complete nitrate pre-print materials, and it can be seen on the BFI Player, for comparison with its offspring.
+Thankfully, most of that film’s original negative survives, along with various complete nitrate pre-print materials, and it can be seen on the BFI Player for comparison with its offspring.
 The play was adapted for BBC Radio in 1934, followed by a 1941 film remake (unreleased but safely archived), and two further TV versions in 1955 and 1959.

 Article on the play by Ivor Brown, Radio Times (9.2.1934); cover with London cast